-Principle Review of effectiveness for the 2022-23 Financial Year A. Behaving with integrity, demonstrating • Codes of Conduct for Council Members, with revised guidance procedures in place.
-All members are required to sign and registration of interest with 28 days of acceptance of office and all Council meetings require a declaration of interest to be disclosed. strong commitment to • Staff codes of conduct, capability and disciplinary procedures, anti-fraud and corruption policies, Whistleblowing policy, Values statement, and competency framework. ethical values, and respecting • Training is provided for Members to support them in their roles, and they are encouraged to attend training including on Equality, Diversity and Inclusion. the rule of the law. • Specific legal and regulatory requirements and/or Standards and Codes of Practice are maintained by staff for membership of relevant professional bodies, including continuing professional development.
-Up to date register of gifts and hospitality Complaints policy • The Constitution, including terms of reference for committees, and compliance requirements with relevant laws. • Compliance with CIPFA's statement on the role of the Chief Finance Officer Monitoring Officer provision Recording of legal advice provided • Statutory guidance is followed. • The Overview and Scrutiny Panel established a Task and Finish group to undertake a comprehensive review of the Council's key performance indicators with reference to the strategic priorities set out in the Business Plan.
+Principle Review of effectiveness for the 2022-23 Financial Year A. Behaving with integrity, • Codes of Conduct for Council Members, with revised guidance procedures in place.
+All members are required to sign and registration of interest with 28 days of acceptance of office and all Council meetings require a declaration of interest to be disclosed. demonstrating strong commitment to • Staff codes of conduct, capability and disciplinary procedures, anti-fraud and corruption policies, Whistleblowing policy, Values statement, and competency framework. ethical values, and respecting • Training is provided for Members to support them in their roles, and they are encouraged to attend training including on Equality, Diversity and Inclusion. the rule of the law. • Specific legal and regulatory requirements and/or Standards and Codes of Practice are maintained by staff for membership of relevant professional bodies, including continuing professional development.
+Up to date register of gifts and hospitality Complaints policy • The Constitution, including terms of reference for committees, and compliance requirements with relevant laws. • Compliance with CIPFA's statement on the role of the Chief Finance Officer Monitoring Officer provision Recording of legal advice provided Statutory guidance is followed. • The Overview and Scrutiny Panel established a Task and Finish group to undertake a comprehensive review of the Council's key performance indicators with reference to the strategic priorities set out in the Business Plan.
 To date the group has reviewed the Environment, Economy and Quality Organisation priorities with Communities remaining.
-B. Ensuring openness and comprehensive stakeholder engagement.
-The Council's policies and governance framework are published on the Council's website including: The Constitution The Council's Business Plan Annual Report Agenda and reports for all meetings within the Council's decision-making framework Cabinet work programme Annual budget & Medium-Term Financial Forecast Fees and Charges Pay Policy and Gender Pay Gap Statements
+B. Ensuring openness and The Council's policies and governance framework are published on the Council's website including: comprehensive stakeholder The ConstitutionThe Council's Business Plan engagement. - Annual Report engagement. - Agenda and reports for all meetings within the Council's decision-making framework Cabinatus and reports for all meetings within the Council's decision-making framework Cabinet work programmeAnnual budget & Medium-Term Financial Forecast L - Fees and Charges P ac - Pay Policy and Gender Pay Gap Statements